Diabetes Prevention and Control: Disease Management Programs

 Task Force on Community Preventive Services.
 Strategies for reducing morbidity and mortality from diabetes through health-care system interventions and diabetes self-management education in community settings: a report on recommendations of the Task Force on Community Preventive Services.
 MMWR 2001 ;50(RR16):1-15.

-More Community Guide publications about Diabetes Prevention and Control
+Read other Community Guide publications about Community Guide publications about Diabetes Prevention and Control in our library.

 The findings and conclusions on this page are those of the Community Preventive Services Task Force and do not necessarily represent those of CDC.

 The content of publications of the Guide to Community Preventive Services is in the public domain.
 Citation as to source, however, is appreciated.
 Sample citation: Guide to Community Preventive Services.
 Diabetes prevention and control: disease management programs www.thecommunityguide.org/diabetes/diseasemgmt.html.
 Last updated: MM/DD/YYYY.

 - Content source: The Guide to Community Preventive Services